jgbarah/aframewiki/en/pages/performance.md

 For static non-repeating geometries, merging is probably a better solution than instancing.

-I'm not aware of an A-Frame component that simplifies this, but THREE.js [BufferGeometryUtils](https://threejs.org/docs/#examples/en/utils/BufferGeometryUtils) provides `mergeBufferGeometries` which is fairly easy to use. (note: there was an old one in the supermedium repo, but it probably fell out of date and wasn't updated as three geometry was updated. may be a useful starting point though.)
+I'm not aware of an A-Frame component that simplifies this, but THREE.js [BufferGeometryUtils](https://threejs.org/docs/#examples/en/utils/BufferGeometryUtils) provides `mergeBufferGeometries` which is fairly easy to use.
+(There was an old one in the supermedium repo, but it probably fell out of date and wasn't updated as three geometry was updated.
+It may be a useful starting point though.)

 See [this module](https://github.com/diarmidmackenzie/christmas-scene/blob/main/research/composite-objects/custom-geometries.js) for a range of examples of how this can be used (both with single & multiple materials).